Publication Ethics and Malpractice Statement

 RAC invites reviewers and editors to allow:

-(1) including their identification in the final version of all published articles under double-blind review; or,
+(1) including their identification in the final version of all published articles under double anonymized review; or,

-(2) including their identification in the final version of all published articles under double-blind review AND the content of their reports, which will be shared alongside the published article.
+(2) including their identification in the final version of all published articles under double anonymized review AND the content of their reports, which will be shared alongside the published article.

 In the submission, authors must inform whether their article was submitted to a preprint server by sending alongside submission the filled Open Science Statement, which must be pasted to the end of the Cover Letter.